frequency-chain/frequency/designdocs/provider_registration.md

 legitimateness is through a fee that is high enough to discourage malicious actors.

 ### Provider Commitment
 Users can only delegate to Providers.
-To create a delegation relationship, the Msa has to be registered as a Provider.
-Only Providers can have Capacity, and can therefore create capacity transactions.
+Only Providers can have Capacity and can therefore generate capacity transactions.
 ### Archival Provider Information
 If consumers want to examine provider registration events, they must fetch them from an archival node.
 This document does not outline an RPC for